apostrophecms/apostrophe-documentation/modules/apostrophe-docs/server-apostrophe-cursor.md

 MongoDB's `distinct` and does not understand join fields directly.
 However, see also
 `toChoices`.

+Returns a promise if invoked without a callback.
 ### toChoices(*property*, *options*, *callback*)
 Invokes callback with `(err, results)` where
 `results` is an array of objects with